thebreadishard/meme-generator/README.md

 Meme Engine Module

 The Meme Engine Module is responsible for manipulating and drawing text onto images.
-It will reinforce your understanding of object-oriented thinking while demonstrating your skill using a more advanced third party library for image manipulation.

-The module loads an image using Pillow (PIL).
+It loads an image using Pillow (PIL).

 It resizes the image so the width is at most 500px and the height is scaled proportionally.

 It adds a quote body and a quote author to the image.

 It saves the manipulated image.

-Package your Application
+Packaging the Application

-Larger, complex systems need an interface for users to interact with.
-We'll package the project as a command line tool and as a simple web service.
+The project is packaged as a command line tool and as a simple web service.

-Create a Command-Line Interface tool
+The Command-Line Interface tool

 The project contains a simple cli app starter code in meme.py.
-This file contains @TODO tasks for you to complete.
 The utility can be run from the terminal by invoking python3 meme.py

 The script must take three optional CLI arguments: